LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Status Effects & Battle Conditions.md

 - An Attack roll against the creature has advantage if the attacker is within reach of the creature

 #### Grappled
-- The restrained effect is applied while the grappler continually grapples the target.
+- The Incapacitated effect is applied while the grappler continually grapples the target.
 - A grapple can be broken on a successful \[STR\] or \[DEX\] challenge
 - A grapple can be broken by an external influence by a reasonable means

-#### Incapacitated
-- An incapacitated creature cannot attack, react or move.
-- Attack rolls against the creature have advantage

 #### Invisible
 - A (truly) invisible creature: